yangKJ/ImageX/README.md

     ...
 }

-/// Prepare for animation and start play GIF.
+/// Prepare for animation and start play gif.
 /// - Parameters:
 ///   - GIFURL: GIF image url.
-///   - filters: Wintersweet filters apply to GIF frame.
+///   - filters: Wintersweet filters apply to gif frame.
 ///   - loop: Desired number of loops.
 Default  is ``forever``.
 ///   - contentMode: Content mode used for resizing the frames.
 Default is ``original``.
 ///   - cacheOption: Weather or not we should cache the URL response.
-Default  is ``disableMemoryCache``.
 ///   - bufferCount: The number of frames to buffer.
 Default is 50.
 ///   - preparation: Ready to play time callback.
 ///   - animated: Be played GIF.